The art of getting shit done.

 I’ll say this as delicately as I can: TV is for idiots.

-TV is extra triple special for idiots when you watch during the day rather than take care or business.
-If you must watch tv, and this is a big if, only watch at night after a certain time and after the day’s ass-kicking has been done.
+TV is extra triple special for idiots when you watch during the day rather than take care of business.
+If you must watch TV, and this is a big if, only watch at night after a certain time and after the day’s ass-kicking has been done.

 Getting your sleep is a must.
 You need to be rested and energized for the day.
 A sleep routine is essential.
 That means going to sleep on or about the same time every night and waking up at the same time every day.

 I am a big believer in “Early to bed, early to rise makes a man healthy, wealthy and wise“.